-These pages began as a collection to introduce a biased view of Tonga to the Internet.
-We drive to be factual but not encyclopedic, another view we hope people can also enjoy.
+These pages continue meanderings, biased collection of views of Tonga.
+We drive to be truthful but not encyclopedic, another view we hope people can also enjoy.

-Pesi and Mary Fonua’s Matangi Tonga Online have been the constant Internet presence of news and information from Tonga.
+Pesi and Mary Fonua’s Matangi Tonga Online from Vava’u Press became a stable constant Internet presence of news and information from Tonga.

 Tonga has a saying “Tele lou niu” which euthemistically means we love to talk, about anything and everything.
 We have opinions ready to roll.
 When the walled gardens of social media like MySpace exploded on the Internet, Pacific Islanders of all walks were in there stirring up awesome and tripe content, like everyone else.